shyim/shyim.me/blog/2020-08-25-custom-fields.md

 * When you don't need to
  * Filter / Aggregate / Search on it
-* When it's okay its exposed in the Public API
+* When it's okay to be exposed in the Public API (Sales Channel / Store API)

-## But Entity Extensions are so annoying to create for each plugin
+## But Entity Extensions are so annoying to create

-The generation of the entities is annoying.
+The generation of the entities can be annoying.
 But I am working since some time on a generator.
 Give it a try. https://github.com/FriendsOfShopware/FroshDevelopmentHelper